Gankare/portfolio/VR_Party/README.md

   </tr>
 </table>

+---

 #### *Mesa normal & water map*
+This map evolved into two versions: the original map and a water-themed variant.
+For the water version, I added a blue post-processing layer to the map prefab and a semi-transparent water layer above it, creating the effect of being submerged underwater.

+The map foundation and models I got from the artists:
 <table>
   <tr>
     <td><img src="/VR_Party/Images/MapSelect/DesertMapOld.png" /></td>
     <td><img src="/VR_Party/Images/MapSelect/DesertMapModels.png" /></td>
   </tr>
   <table>

+Final look for both versions of the map:
 <table>
   <tr>
     <td><img src="/VR_Party/Images/MapSelect/DesertMap.png" /></td>